adamsc64/subtp-specification/README.md

 * SubTP allows clients to subscribe to namespaces customized for your application representing `resources`.
 * Client and server emit events to eachother over socket.io's event API.
 * Besides the canonical events that socket.io provides out of the box (`connect`, `message`, and `disconnect`), SubTP defines four custom events using the names of the basic functions of persistent storage: `create`, `read`, `update` and `delete` (CRUD).
-* The client begins a session by registering a `subscription`.
+* The client begins a session by emitting a `register` event with the details of its subscription.
-* The server responds by continually streaming results honoring the subscription.
+* The server responds by continually streaming results according to the criteria of the subscription.
-* Once the connection is established, the protocol is bidirectional.
+* The protocol is bidirectional.
 The client can push events to the server or the server can push events to the client.

 ### Why would I use it?
 * You have a collection of serverside resources and you want your application to subscribe to changes in real-time on the clientside.
+* You want to make data updates between the client-side and server-side seamless and in real-time.
 * You want to use the easy-to-use Javascript API that socket.io provides.

 ### What's It Look Like?